top of page

 carrie-tibbes_orig.jpeg

-Dr. Tibbles is an emergency physician at the Beth Israel Deaconess Medical Center and an assistant professor of medicine at Harvard Medical School.
+Dr. Tibbles is an Emergency Physician at the Beth Israel Deaconess Medical Center and an Assistant Professor of Medicine at Harvard Medical School.
 She received her bachelor’s degree in biology and psychology from Gordon College and her medical degree from Boston University School of Medicine.
 She completed her residency training in emergency medicine at Hennepin County Medical Center in Minneapolis, Minnesota.
 She then joined the department of emergency medicine at Beth Israel Deaconess Medical Center where she assumed the role of the Associate Residency Director of the Harvard Affiliated Emergency Medicine Residency.
 She has been awarded an American College of Emergency Physicians National Faculty Award and was named the American College of Emergency Physicians Outstanding Speaker of the Year.
 She currently serves as the Director of Graduate Medical Education at Beth Israel Deaconess Medical Center.

 As a Rabkin Fellow, Dr. Tibbles was named the Kay Senior Fellow in Medical Education and concentrated on developing a team training curriculum for the emergency department staff.
 This curriculum is based on communication techniques and team skills used by high performance teams in aviation and the military to reduce performance errors and was recently employed in a multicenter study.